the Idea

 Great Books is instructor-led but student-centered.

-Great Books courses are all seminar-based with class sizes typically fewer than twenty.
+Great Books courses are seminars, typically with fewer than twenty students per instructor.
 Classroom discussion is the heart of the Program (click here to read a lecture about discussion), although careful reading and reflective writing are expected of students before and after class, respectively.
 Great Books instructors are passionate about the pedagogy and volunteer to teach in the Program.
 Every new Great Books instructor is required to observe a section of the course with a veteran teacher in order to learn how to lead a class with the distinctive pedagogy.

 Great Books helps students succeed in our rapidly changing world.